Skip to content

 Green cities - tips, ideas and examples

-What are green cities and how can we combine city and nature in the most sensible way possible?
+What are green cities and how can you combine city and nature in the most meaningful way?
 If you're asking yourself these very questions, you've come to the right place!

-Big cities offer a wide range of cultural activities, a large number of interesting employers, an excellent infrastructure and the opportunity to network with people from different cultures and professional backgrounds.
+Big cities offer a wide range of cultural activities, a variety of interesting employers, an excellent infrastructure, and the opportunity to network with people from different cultures and professional backgrounds.
 Young people in particular are drawn to big cities to take advantage of these benefits.
-However, anyone who has ever lived in a big city for a longer period of time will have long since noticed what is too easily neglected there: the proximity to nature.
+But anyone who has ever lived in a big city for an extended period of time has long since noticed what is too easily missed out there: proximity to nature.

-In this article, you will find out why proximity to nature is so important in urban areas, why it has long been secondary in large cities and which cities have already successfully reversed this gray principle.
+In this article, you'll learn why proximity to nature is so important in metropolitan areas, why it has long been marginal in big cities, and which cities have already successfully reversed this gray principle.
 Let's go!

 1. Urban nature meaning